 Remotely dowsing the site or person under investigation; this can be done with the use of a map, photograph or as a purely mental process through visualisation.

 (a) It is sometimes taken as equivalent to dowsing but the two terms are not completely synonymous.
+There are many systems of divination that have no connection to dowsing.

 (b) The art and practice of discovering unknown things, usually by means of a pendulum, rods etc. or acquiring information by means which do not involve the use of the five senses, is also called divination.